Student Rights and Responsibilities

 - Expect all disability-related information to be treated confidentially

-- Receive approved accommodations in a timely manner from faculty or LSS.
+- Receive approved accommodations in a timely manner from faculty or OAA Services.
 Students should have the opportunity to meet privately with faculty to discuss needed accommodations and any other concerns.
-Please keep in mind that LSS is the only office designated to review disability documentation and determine eligibility for appropriate accommodations based on the diagnosis and recommendations received from your service provider.
+Please keep in mind that OAA Services is the only office designated to review disability documentation and determine eligibility for appropriate accommodations based on the diagnosis and recommendations received from your service provider.

 Students Have The Responsibility To:

-- Provide LSS with appropriate documentation of the disability (pdf)
+- Provide OAA Services with appropriate documentation of the disability (pdf)

 - Go to the instructor's office hours or make an appointment with the instructor to facilitate privacy when discussing use of their approved accommodations